Hadestia/Lua-Array-module/README.md

 Alright this was made as a metatable for array objects and can therefore be applied to arrays without a copy operation.

-Technically Lua has no arrays but tables only.
+Technically Lua has no arrays but tables only. however keys which value 1, 2, 3 and so on was presented as array, but there are some methods that returns the key on a call back function for other usage.
 The extended functionality added by this module allows you to change size of the array.
 You can therefore also use it as a list interface.

 Note that nil is not an allowed value in an array since it confuses the '#'(length-)operator.